john-cd/rust_howto/bk/src/categories/concurrency/data_parallelism.md

 Simple work-stealing parallelism for Rust using [`rayon`][c-rayon]⮳{{hi:rayon}}.

 `rayon` makes it easy to write parallel code.
-It provides data parallelism through iterators and task parallelism through scoped threads, allowing developers to convert sequential code to parallel versions with minimal changes.
-Rayon manages the thread pool and workload distribution, simplifying parallel programming and improving performance on multi-core processors.
+It provides data parallelism through [iterators][p-iterators] and task parallelism through scoped threads, allowing developers to convert sequential code to parallel versions with minimal changes.
+Rayon manages the thread pool and workload distribution, simplifying parallel programming and improving [performance][p-performance] on multi-core processors.

 ### Iterate in parallel {#par-iter}